MPhil Degree in Southern Urbanism

 - International Advisory Board

-The MPhil in Southern Urbanism is a learning platform for students interested in taking up this challenge.
-Through a combination of guided learning in seminars, experimentation in city spaces and independent thesis research the programme provides a unique opportunity to ground yourself in the realities, theories and practise of cities of the Global South.
+If you are interested in taking up this challenge, the MPhil in Southern Urbanism is your learning platform.
+Through a combination of guided learning in small group seminars, experimentation in various spaces of urban practice and independent thesis research, the programme provides a truly unique opportunity to ground yourself in the realities, theories and practise of cities of the global South.

-The Masters in Southern Urbanism (an MPhil specialising in Urban Studies) is designed for students who have completed four-year bachelor degrees, as well as students with existing masters degrees, in specific disciplines.
+The Masters is open to students who have completed four-year bachelor degrees, as well as students with existing Masters degrees in various disciplines; previous qualification in urban studies, planning or geography is not a prerequisite.
 The programme has been designed to provide a rigorous theoretical as well as methodological foundation in interdisciplinary urban studies.
-It is intended as a bridgehead into PhD level research, producing skilled researchers able to conduct compelling doctoral research.
+It is intended as a bridgehead into PhD-level research, producing skilled researchers able to conduct compelling doctoral research, as well as an innovative and experimental learning platform for those aiming to continue or launch their careers as practitioners, equipped with the capacity of engaging and rethinking urban questions from a Southern vantage point.

 City Research Studio (CRS)